JetBrains-Research/pubtrends/README.md

 ### Testing and CI

 Testing is done with Pytest and JUnit.
 Flake8 linter is used for quality assessment of Python code.
-Python tests are launched in Dockers.
+Python tests are launched within Docker.
 Continuous integration is done with TeamCity using build chains.
 Each commit is assigned with build number which is later used for *Python tests*, *Kotlin tests* and *Docker-compose tests* build configurations.
 Dedicated *Distributive* build configuration is used to build Kotlin code and pack all the Python code into distribution packages, this configuration depends on tests configuration and is being executed only when all the tests are passed